Bayesian cluster analysis: Point estimation and credible balls: Discusssion

 \section{Discusssion}

-Bayesian cluster analysis provides an advantage over classical cluster analysis, in that the Bayesian procedure returns a posterior distribution over the entire partition space, reflecting uncertainty in the clustering structure given the data, as opposed to returning a single solution.
+Bayesian cluster analysis provides an advantage over classical cluster analysis, in that the Bayesian procedure returns a posterior distribution over the entire partition space, reflecting uncertainty in the clustering structure given the data, as opposed to returning a single solution or conditioning on the parameter estimates and number of clusters.
 This allows one to assess statistical properties of the clustering given the data.
 However, due to the huge dimension of the partition space, an important problem in Bayesian cluster analysis is how to appropriately summarize the posterior.
 To address this problem, we have developed tools to obtain a point estimate of clustering based on the posterior and describe uncertainty around this estimate via the 95\% credible ball.

-Obtaining a point estimate via a formal decision theory framework requires the specification of a loss function.
+Obtaining a point estimate through a formal decision theory framework requires the specification of a loss function.
 Previous literature focused on Binder's loss.
-In this work, we propose to use an information theoretic measure, the variation of information, and provide a detailed comparison of the two metrics, particularly focusing on their behavior on the lattice of partitions.
-We find that Binder's loss exhibits peculiar asymmetries, placing a smaller loss on the partition which splits two equally sized clusters into many singletons compared with a larger loss on the partition which merges these two clusters.
-The variation of information is more symmetric in this regard.
-This behavior of Binder's loss causes the optimal partition to overestimate the number of clusters, allocating uncertain observations to their own cluster.
-In addition, we have also proposed a novel greedy search algorithm based on the Hasse diagram to locate the optimal partition, allowing one to explore beyond the space of partitions visited in the MCMC chain.
+In this work, we propose to use an information theoretic measure, the variation of information, and provide a detailed comparison of the two metrics.
+We find that Binder's loss exhibits peculiar asymmetries, preferring to split over merge clusters, and the variation of information is more symmetric in this regard.
+This behavior of Binder's loss causes the optimal partition to overestimate the number of clusters, allocating uncertain data points to small additional clusters.
+In addition, we have developed a novel greedy search algorithm to locate the optimal partition, allowing one to explore beyond the space of partitions visited in the MCMC chain.